-Veronica Root Martinez joined the Duke Law faculty in 2022 from Notre Dame Law School, where she was a professor of law, the Robert & Marion Short Scholar, and director of the Program on Ethics, Compliance & Inclusion.
+Veronica Root Martinez joined the Duke Law faculty in 2022 from Notre Dame Law School, where she was a professor of law, the Robert & Marion Short Scholar, and Director of the Program on Ethics, Compliance & Inclusion.
 She holds a secondary (courtesy) appointment in the Fuqua School of Business in the Management and Organizations area.
 Outside of Duke, she is currently serving a four-year term on FINRA’s National Adjudicatory Council.

 Martinez was the first Black woman to receive tenure at Notre Dame Law School and the first Black woman to be internally promoted to Full Professor at the University.
 The school’s Class of 2022 selected Martinez for the Distinguished Teaching Award and the Captain William O. McLean Faculty/Staff Award.
 The Class of 2021 selected Martinez as the recipient of the Captain William O. McLean Faculty/Staff Award.
 In 2020, 2019, 2017 and 2015, the Notre Dame Black Law Students Association presented Martinez with the Charles F. Crutchfield Professorial Award.
 Additionally, Martinez was the 2020 recipient of the Notre Dame Black Law Students Association’s Rebecca B. Ward Appreciation Award.